 • provides a focused program tailored to meet your specific individual needs.

 • meets and exceeds the academy's recommended college-level coursework content for reapplying candidates.

 • fully prepares each student for the physical, mental and emotional demands of the academies' first-year...and beyond.

 • assists students to develop the ethical and moral strengths that are critical requirements for academy success.

 • provides each student with a valid, high-value back up plan should their year of prep not result in an academy appointment.

-Greystone has affiliated itself with Schreiner University to create a comprehensive program specifically designed for academy-bound students.
+Greystone has recently affiliated itself with the University of the Ozarks to create a comprehensive program specifically designed for academy-bound students.
 Minimizing tuition cost and maximizing the academic, physical and ethical value of the program has been the top priority for Greystone.
-Comparatively speaking, Greystone offers excellent value for money: a true college-level curriculum, 36 earned college credits, academy-specific academics, physical preparation, character development, leadership training, personal growth and individual maturity.
-Do your homework, do the math, and you'll find that the value of the Greystone experience provides the highest potential for return of your preparatory school investment.
+Comparatively speaking, Greystone offers excellent value for money: continuity, you are with the same team for both semesters, a true college-level curriculum, 38 earned college credits, academy-specific academics, physical preparation, character development, leadership training, personal growth and individual maturity.
+Do your homework, do the math, and you'll find that the value of the Greystone experience provides the highest potential fora maximum return on your preparatory school investment.